RETALIATORY EVICTION RULES

 FOLLOWING UP SECTION 21 NOTICE

 You cannot lodge papers with the Court until the date stated on the notice (date possession required) has passed but you can obtain the forms in advance and have them ready to take/send to the court.
-You will need the following Court forms (they can be found at this website – https://hmctsformfinder.justice.gov.uk/HMCTS/FormFinder.do ) and supporting documents:
+You will need the following Court forms (they can be searched for at this website – https://hmctsformfinder.justice.gov.uk/HMCTS/FormFinder.do

 The Court will grant a Possession Order requiring the tenant to vacate by a specified date (usually within 2 – 4 weeks from the date of Judgement).
 If the tenant still refuses to leave after the Court Order you will need to complete court form N325 (request for warrant for possession of land).
 This will request a bailiff to attend – you need to be there to change locks or have a locksmith there.